owid/sdg-tracker.org/pages/quality-education.md

         <div class="col-md">
             <span>SDG Indicator 4.4.1</span>
             <h3>Information and communications technology (ICT) skills</h3>
-            <p><strong>Definition:</strong> Indicator 4.4.1 is the <i><q>Proportion of youth and adults with information and communications technology (ICT) skills, by type of skill</q></i>.<p>There are a number of relevant ICT skills which could be measured for this indicator.
+            <p><strong>Definition:</strong> Indicator 4.4.1 is the <q>Proportion of youth and adults with information and communications technology (ICT) skills, by type of skill</q>.<p>There are a number of relevant ICT skills which could be measured for this indicator.
 Measured here is the share of  youth and adults (aged 15-24 years old) with skills in creating electronic presentations with presentation software.</p>
-            <p><strong>Goal:</strong> By 2030 <i><q>substantially increase the number of youth and adults who have relevant skills, including technical and vocational skills, for employment, decent jobs and entrepreneurship</q></i>.</p>
+            <p><strong>Goal:</strong> By 2030 <q>substantially increase the number of youth and adults who have relevant skills, including technical and vocational skills, for employment, decent jobs and entrepreneurship</q>.</p>
             <p><strong>More research:</strong> Further data and research can be found at the <i>Our World in Data</i><a href="https://ourworldindata.org/tertiary-education"> entry on Tertiary Education</a>.</p>
         </div>
         <div class="col-md">